Our Team

 Suzette Meléndez is Associate Dean for Diversity, Equity and Inclusion, and Teaching Professor, at the Syracuse University College of Law.
 Professor Meléndez’s scholarly and teaching interests are in the area of family law, domestic violence and the delivery of legal services to women and children.
 She has directed the Children’s Rights and Family Law Clinic and teaches Family Law.
 In addition to litigation experience, Professor Meléndez has engaged in policy work on issues affecting litigants and practitioners including state and county domestic violence working groups, local and state bar associations, and judicial committees.
 She continues to work extensively on issues pursuing access to justice and the equitable treatment of all within the legal system as well as in our academic environments.
 Together with Intergroup Dialogue Program collaborators, Professor Meléndez developed and currently facilitates the Transformative Dialogue for Law Student Leaders.
 Professor Meléndez joined the College of Law in 2002; she earned a juris doctor from the University of Connecticut School of Law and a bachelor’s degree from the State University of New York at Binghamton.

-Earlier co-facilitators, research collaborators, and program staff have continued their work on intergroup dialogue through other positions on our campus, on other college and university campuses, or in community/work settings including: George Athanas, Jacob Bartholomew, Afua Boahene, Courtney Brewster, Andra Brown, Mary Cannito-Coville, Chase Catalano, Tiffany Curtis, Sigrid Davison, Lynn Dew, Janet Dodd, James Duah-Agyeman, Abby Fite, Lamees Galal, Martín Alberto Gonzalez, Cris Gray, Tiffany Gray, Danielle Guerrier, Jared Halter, LB Hannahs, Judy Hamilton, Hiba Haroon, Robin Higgins, Tauri Howard, Adrea Jaehnig, Dellareese Jackson, Rebecca Johnson, Jennifer Koslovsky, Bina Lee, Meredith Madden, Mariel Manzanarez, Aneisha McDole, Wendy Nastasi, Sacchi Patel, Sara Potocsny, Lisa Pye, Roslyn Rasberry, Kyrani Renau, Michael Riley, Tremayne Robertson, Carolyn Salter, Blair Smith, Jermaine Soto, Tiffany Steinwert, Amit Taneja, Angel Villasenor, Kim Williams Brown, Thomas Wolfe.
+Earlier co-facilitators, research collaborators, and program staff have continued their work on intergroup dialogue through other positions on our campus, on other college and university campuses, or in community/work settings including: George Athanas, Jacob Bartholomew, Afua Boahene, Courtney Brewster, Andra Brown, Mary Cannito-Coville, Chase Catalano, Tiffany Curtis, Sigrid Davison, Lynn Dew, Janet Dodd, James Duah-Agyeman, Abby Fite, Lamees Galal, Martín Alberto Gonzalez, Cris Gray, Tiffany Gray, Danielle Guerrier, Jared Halter, LB Hannahs, Judy Hamilton, Hiba Haroon, Robin Higgins, Tauri Howard, Adrea Jaehnig, Dellareese Jackson, Rebecca Johnson, Jennifer Koslovsky, Bina Lee, Meredith Madden, Mariel Manzanarez, Aneisha McDole, Bushra Naqi, Wendy Nastasi, Sacchi Patel, Sara Potocsny, Lisa Pye, Roslyn Rasberry, Kyrani Renau, Michael Riley, Tremayne Robertson, Carolyn Salter, Ionah Scully, Blair Smith, Jermaine Soto, Tiffany Steinwert, Amit Taneja, Angel Villasenor, Kim Williams Brown, Thomas Wolfe.